 Trump's trips have so far been concentrated in Palm Beach, Florida.
 He also took a 17-day "working vacation" in August, spending 15 days at his Bedminster, New Jersey, golf club and two days at Trump Tower in Manhattan.
 He also frequents his golf course in Sterling, Virginia, near Washington, D.C. — and sometimes will visit multiple properties on the same day.

 Trump Golf CourseTrump International West PalmTrump National JupiterTrump National Potomac FallsTrump National BedminsterTrump International Hotel Waikiki

 How many times has Trump gone golfing as president?

-Trump has visited his golf clubs nearly 90 times in his first year.
+Trump visited his golf clubs more than 90 times in his first official year in office.